Tobacco is the single largest preventable cause of premature death and disease in Australia.

 Download smoke-free area resources and signage

-For more information on changes to how tobacco is sold in Tasmania, dowload the Tobacco Retailers Guide (March 2012)
+For more information on how tobacco is sold in Tasmania dowload the Tobacco Retailers Guide

-Read more about how we are working to reduce tobacco-related harm.
+Read how we are working to reduce tobacco-realated harm

 Want more information?